Peyton Place (TV series): Season 5 (1968–1969)

 Marsha catches Carolyn and Jeff near intimacy, leading to a lecture about sex.
 Michael convinces Marsha she can't let Carolyn's feelings dictate her life, and they become engaged.
 Young Lew Miles returns home to his parents.
 Despite her new job at the hospital, Jill fears she has nothing to offer baby Kelly.
 Susan drops adultery charges in favor of mental cruelty, then kisses Steven.
 Carolyn interrogates Michael about his intentions toward her mother, then feels jealous over Jeff's suspected interest in singer Nancy.
 Rod goes outside on hospital grounds for the first time since his accident, alarming Betty whom he didn't allow to accompany him, with Betty now fearing he wants to punish her.
 Harry and Alma wonder if Lew has changed radically.
 Joe tells Jill he wants to marry her, while Carolyn mourns the possible loss of her romance with Jeff.

 The marriage of Jill and Joe.

 Joe seems intent on leaving Peyton Place, causing guilt feelings for brother Michael, until Jill comes to reconcile with him.
 Harry and Alma discover Lew has been skipping classes.
 Rod is edgy when he sees Betty and Steven talking.
 Joe and Jill get married and regain custody of Kelly and leave Peyton Place soon after.
 Jill says goodbye to Tom, which sinks him even deeper into his emotional struggle, while Susan tries to reach out to him with Jill now gone.
 Rod ends his therapy, upsetting Michael.
-Lew admits to his parents he was edgy about how black people are treated in New York.
+Lew admits to his parents he was edgy about how Black people are treated in New York.
 Steven tries a tough approach with Rod—threatening to try pursuing Betty again unless Rod continues his therapy—but all that does is make Rod reluctant to see Betty.
 As Betty goes to Tom for advice on her marriage, Steven admits to Susan he still loves Betty, but kisses Susan.
 A phone call from Hannah Cord interrupts them, with Hannah revealing Martin Peyton's death.

 Carolyn and Jeff begin seeing each other again.
 Steven immediately focuses on Martin's will.
 Harry fears his son will compromise a future medical career.
-Michael sees Carolyn sneak into Jeff's home, then advises Marsha not to interfere until Carolyn reveals she isn't sexually active with Jeff.
+Michael sees Carolyn follow Jeff into the empty Shoreline, the regular performance venue for Jeff's band.
+He then advises Marsha not to interfere until Carolyn confirms that she isn't sexually active with Jeff.
 Betty inherits Martin's money as his will mandated through her marriage to Rod.
 Lew Miles talks to Michael about his racial identity and struggle with it.
 Betty urges Rod not to let Steven interfere in their marriage any longer, then shows a little of her new financial power by arranging Martin's funeral over Hannah's and Steven's objections.
 Lew's constant racial references unsettle Harry, who reminds his son of his own greater struggle in a far less accepting time while going through medical school.
 Susan wants to conspire with Steven to ruin Betty.
 Rod begins pushing himself harder to recover, while Steven drops none-too-subtle sly innuendos.